 Here are some serving tips:

-Unpolished (unwashed) quinoa seed carries in its outer cover saponin, a triterpenoid compound.
-Saponin has a bitter soap-like taste, which, when consumed, might result in stomach pain, flatulence, and laxative diarrhea.
-Naturally, this covering over the grains protects them from insects and birds.
+Unpolished (unwashed) quinoa seeds contain saponin, a triterpenoid compound found in their outer cover.
+Saponin has a bitter, soap-like taste that, when consumed, may lead to stomach pain, flatulence, and laxative diarrhea.
+Naturally, this protective covering over the grains helps safeguard them from insects and birds.

 ≺≺ Back to Nuts and seeds from Quinoa.
 Visit here for an impressive list of nuts and seeds with complete illustrations of their nutrition facts and health benefits.